jlrosenberg/DesignPatternExamples/src/pattern/command/readme.md

 }
 ```

- Now that we have defined some commands,Our broker is going to be our receiver, so we define the broker below.
+ Now that we have defined some commands, our stock broker is going to be our receiver, so we define the broker below.

 ```java
 public class StockBroker implements Receiver{